Google Drops Broad Match Modifier

 How phrase match will change

 Currently, an advertiser using broad match modifier for the keywords +moving +services +NYC +to +Boston may show up for the search query “moving services NYC to Boston.”
 However, the ad may also display when someone searches “moving services Boston to NYC,” which may not be what the advertiser wants because the searcher is moving in the opposite direction.
 In the example below, the updated phrase match will not show ads for search queries in the opposite direction.
+This change demonstrates Google's continued push to refine and align ad targeting with user intent, ensuring advertisers capture more relevant traffic.
+Additionally, with Google eliminating expanded text ads, advertisers are being encouraged to adopt other ad formats, such as responsive search ads, which use machine learning to optimize performance.
+By combining updated phrase match with advancements in ad formats, advertisers can achieve greater precision while delivering more tailored messaging to potential customers.

 google bmm change